 - Managing automatic identifiers

-- Version of the data file after a write operation
+- Version of data file after an addition

 Not available with this kind of connection